Don't forget about us: Irma's desperate Caribbean survivors

 British Virgin Islands

-"My house is completely gone," Kennedy Banda, from Tortola, told CNN by phone.
+"My house is completely gone," Kennedy Banda, from Tortola, said by phone.
 Banda made the last-minute decision to shelter at a hotel in Tortola with his wife, their four children, and his elderly mother-in-law.
 They barricaded themselves in their room, using mattresses and chairs to block the glass doors.

 "I went back to the house and the fridge was in the water.
-Our beds, the clothes, everything was blown out," Banda, who shared a video on Facebook of the scene, said.
+Our beds, the clothes, everything was blown out," said Banda, who shared a video on Facebook of the scene.

-He says that now, five days after the storm hit the island, everyone on the island is on edge.
+He said that now, five days after the storm hit the island, everyone on the island is on edge.
 On Sunday, he went to a gas station to fill up on diesel and a man on a scooter cut the line of cars, pulling out a gun.
 His children were in the car with him at the time.

 "It's scary.
 Give us a week, a couple more days from now, people are going to start looting other people's houses.
-I have a 1-year-old, 2-year-old, 5-year-old, 8-year-old, and a mother in law who is pretty old.
+I have a 1-year-old, 2-year-old, 5-year-old, 8-year-old, and a mother-in-law who is pretty old.
 I'm worried for their safety."

-Banda says he's hoping to get his children, who have British passports, evacuated to the UK to stay with family.
+Banda said he's hoping to get his children, who have British passports, evacuated to the United Kingdom to stay with family.

-"We can't stay in the hotel forever, where are we going to go next?
+"We can't stay in the hotel forever.
+Where are we going to go next?
 When the looting starts getting heavier, where am I going to go?
-It's scary for me to think of my kids, where am I going to put them?
+It's scary for me to think of my kids.
+Where am I going to put them?
 Is the government going to help me?
 I just want to get my kids out."

 "Nothing's ever happened like this here before, my head is spinning," Banda said.